 Most jobs in California are considered “at-will.”
 This means an employee can leave a job for any reason and an employer can terminate an employee for any non-discriminatory reason.
 Similarly, an employer can generally withdraw a conditional offer of employment for any non-discriminatory reason.
 (For more discussion, see our article on employment at will in California and exceptions to it.)

-: Larry applied for job selling computers to companies.
+Example: Larry applied for job selling computers to companies.
 The job required extensive travel and driving.
-The manager gave Larry a conditional offer of employment based on Larry providing proof of car insurance, passing a background check, and having a clear driving record.
+The manager gave Larry a conditional letter of employment based on Larry providing proof of car insurance, passing a background check, and having a clear driving record.

 Larry was excited to get the job offer and got all the necessary records and passed the drug test.
 Larry went to the manager to ask when his first day of work would begin.
 The manager said she changed her mind about hiring Larry.
 Larry drove a green car and the manager hated green cars and said she would never hire someone who drove a green car.

 Even though Larry satisfied the conditions of employment, the manager could still withdraw the offer based on any non-discriminatory reason.
 There is no protection for new employees or applicants based on car color.